tobidaniel-o/expenseTracker/README.md

-This app is an Express Tracker that helps you track your yearly expenses on month to month basis.
+This app is an Expense Tracker that helps you track your yearly expenses on month to month basis.